venmo/app-switch-android/README.md

 1) First you need to register your app with Venmo here: https://venmo.com/account/app/new (for a description on what these fields are, go here: https://venmo.com/api#registering-an-application).
 After your app has been approved, you will need to get your app credentials here: https://venmo.com/account/settings/developers.

 2) Download the two files listed in this repository, and include them in your directory: VenmoSDK.java and VenmoResponse.java.
+You'll need to add your package name at the top of each file (e.g. "package com.name;")

 3) You'll also need to download json_simple-1.1.jar from here: http://code.google.com/p/json-simple/.
 Add this to your libs directory (create this folder if it doesn't already exist).